 The Message of Jesus: Your Invitation to the Kingdom of God

 Everyone has some concept of right and wrong, and everyone has done something wrong even by his or her own definition.
 “To err is human,” says a common proverb.
 Everyone has betrayed a friend, broken a promise or hurt someone’s feelings.
 Everyone has experienced the feeling of guilt.
 People therefore want God to stay away from them.
 They know they cannot stand before God with a clear conscience.
-They know they should obey him, and they also know that they have not.
+They know they should do what is right, and they also know that they have not.
 They are ashamed and guilty.

 How can their guilt be erased?
 How can the conscience be cleared?
 “To forgive is divine,” the proverb concludes.
 God himself will forgive.
 Many people know the proverb, but somehow do not believe that God is divine enough to forgive their sins.
 They still feel guilty.
 They still fear the appearance of God and the day of judgment.